Blogging and your Social Media Marketing Strategy

 Your website is the core of your online presence, no matter how many other satellite locations you have online on different social platforms.

 How are you ensuring your website remains your most important online property?
+Do you know how to use social media to promote your business?
 Do you keep it up to date?
 Are you making sure people can even find it?
 Tell me how you keep your blog bringing people back?